- Search The Registry

 - My Account

-Julian Bond, an African American Civil rights activist and politician, was born on this date in 1940, in Nashville, TN.
+Julian Bond, a Black Civil rights activist and politician, was born on this date in 1940.

 In 1960, Bond was one of several hundred students who helped form the Student Nonviolent Coordinating Committee (SNCC).
 Five years later Bond was elected to the Georgia House of Representatives.
 He was barred from taking his seat in the House because of his outspoken statements against the Vietnam War and his sympathy for those unwilling to serve in the war.
 In December 1966, the Supreme Court ruled in his favor and he served four terms as representative and six terms in the Georgia Senate, from 1975-86.